Transitions in Dynamic Point Labeling: Introduction

-\subparagraph{Problem description.}
+In the next section, we define the problem that we consider in this paper, discuss the components of a transitions, and the goals they should achieve.
+Although there are numerous ways to describe a transition and its desired properties, we believe that the model we study strikes a good compromise between simplicity, flexibility, and applicability.
+In particular, some of the modeling choices we make are motivated by the findings discussed above.

+\subsection{Problem Description}

-Given two (overlap-free) labelings \Labeling{1} and \Labeling{2}, we denote a transition between them with \Transition{}.
+Let~$P$ be a finite point set of points in $\mathbb{R}^2$ and $L$ a set of labels, where each point $p_i\in P$ has a label $l_i\in L$ associated to it.
+Given two (overlap-free) labelings \Labeling{1} and \Labeling{2} of $(P,L)$, i.e., two subsets of $L$, each containing only pairwise non-overlapping labels, we denote a transition between them with \Transition{}.
 Such a transition consists of changes of the following types. \begin{description} \item[Additions] If only label $l_i$ of a feature point $p_i$ must be added, we denote this by \Transition{A_i}. \item[Removals] If only label $l_i$ of a feature point $p_i$ must be removed, we denote this by \Transition{R_i}. \item[Movements] If only label $l_i$ of a feature point $p_i$ must change from its position in~\Labeling{1} to a new position in~\Labeling{2}, we denote this by \Transition{M_i}.
 Movements are unit speed and axis-aligned, in the sliding-position model.
-Note that a diagonal movement, as in Figure~\ref{fig:transition-goal-visualization}a (left), is composed of a horizontal and a vertical movement, and hence takes two units of time. \end{description} A label is \emph{stationary} if it remains unchanged during a transition.
+Note that a diagonal movement, as in \cref{fig:transition-goal-visualization}a (left), is composed of a horizontal and a vertical movement, and hence takes two units of time. \end{description} A label is \emph{stationary} if it remains unchanged during a transition.
 Applying multiple transitions consecutively is indicated by chaining the corresponding transition symbols: \Transition{M_i M_j} denotes that label $l_i$ moves before label $l_j$.
 Furthermore, \Transition{M} is a shorthand for applying all movement-transitions simultaneously.
 All these notions extend to additions and removals, using \TransitionStyle{A} and \TransitionStyle{R}, respectively, instead of \TransitionStyle{M}.
 A transition has no effect if no point must be transformed with the respective transition, e.g., even if there are no additions, the transition \Transition{A} is still applicable; it simply does not modify the labeling.